Mission Statement

 Your Benefits

-• Co-supervision and regular exchange with School faculty assures awareness of different perspectives on research issues.
+• Co-supervision and regular exchange with School faculty ensure awareness of different perspectives on research issues.

-• Research seminars with international speakers as well as international visiting professors (OeNB, WKÖ, AK, faculty visiting professors) inform about the current state of the art in each track.
+• Regular research seminars with international guest speakers as well as international visiting professorships (OeNB, WKÖ, AK, etc.) inform about the current state of the art in each track.

 • Vienna Data Center: extensive data hub for empirical work.